WendellXY/langcodec/README.md

 ## Status and Roadmap

 `langcodec` aims to be a universal, format-agnostic localization toolkit that simplifies working with diverse localization file formats.
 The current focus is on stabilizing core features, expanding format support, and developing a user-friendly CLI.
-We welcome your issues, feature requests, and discussions at the project’s issue tracker.
+We welcome your issues, feature requests, and discussions at the project's issue tracker.